project8/phasmid/README.md

 `r2 = r2daq.ArtooDaq('roach2_hostname',boffile='latest-build')`.

 This will create an `ArtooDaq` instance which encapsulates the ROACH2 system.

+##### ADC calibration

+By default the system will at startup step through an ADC interface calibration procedure as well as an ADC core calibration procedure.
+These can be turned on / off using the flags `do_ogp_cal` (core calibration) and `do_adcif_cal` (interface calibration) as in,

+`r2 = r2daq.ArtooDaq('roach2_hostname',boffile='latest-build',do_ogp_cal=False,do_adcif_cal=False)`.

+The *interface calibration* is needed to ensure that the FPGA is synchronized properly with the data streamed from the ADC and should typically *not* be disabled when data needs capturing.
+It does save startup time though, and is useful for debugging monitor / control software.

+The *core calibration* attempts to remove artefacts in the data.
+Without doing this there will likely appear some spurs in the spectrum, most prominently at half the Nyquist frequency.
+This procedure takes even more time than ADC interface calibratoin and can also be disabled for debugging, but it's recommended for actual data capturing.

+##### Network configuration

+The control software now allows specifying more general IP settings for the ROACH2 data network interfaces.
+To set IP settings for the interfaces of channels *a* and *b*, do

+`cfg_a = self.make_interface_config_dictionary('192.168.10.100',4000,'192.168.10.63',4001,dest_mac='00:60:dd:44:91:e7',tag='a')`
+`cfg_b = self.make_interface_config_dictionary('192.168.10.101',4000,'192.168.10.64',4001,dest_mac='00:60:dd:44:91:e8',tag='b')`
+`cfg_list = [cfg_a,cfg_b]`
+r2 = r2daq.ArtooDaq('roach2_hostname',boffile='latest-build',ifcfg=cfg_list)`.

+Currently the IP settings can only be configured at system startup (when calling `ArtooDaq.__init__` with `boffile` not equal to `None`).
+Future changes in the bitcode and software will enable the system to be reconfigured in a more flexible way.

+##### Channel configuration

 Some high-level methods are available to configure the system as needed, for example to tune channel *a* to 1234MHz, set the gain for that channel to 7, and to set the FFT shift vector for channels *a* and *b* to prevent overflow, do

 `r2.tune_ddc_1st_to_freq(1234e6,tag='a')`